How Do You Prepare HVAC Equipment for a Storm?

-Purchase a high-quality surge protector where any heavy appliances, such as a furnace, are plugged into a common wall outlet, to automatically shut off your equipment if there’s a jump in the line voltage.
-Also, don’t touch any electrical components, and ask for an expert’s help if you do not regularly use surge protectors.
+Purchase a high-quality surge protector where any heavy appliances, like a furnace, are plugged into a standard wall outlet, to automatically turn off your equipment if there’s a jump in the line voltage.
+Also, never to touch any electrical components, and ask for a technician’s help if you are not familiar with using surge protectors.

-Confirm your outside cooling equipment is installed on a concrete pad and safely secured to avoid the equipment from being launched in the air or washing away in a storm.
-If your area is prone to hurricanes, use hurricane straps to protect your air conditioning system from high winds.
+Confirm your outside cooling equipment is installed on a concrete pad and safely secured to avoid the equipment from being tossed in the air or washing away during a storm.
+If your region is prone to hurricanes, use hurricane straps to protect your air conditioning system from high winds.

-The welfare of you and your family should be priority, but if time will let you, power off your heating and cooling system and cover the outdoor unit with a tarp.
-You must remove the tarp and any debris before you turn your unit back on at the end of a storm.
+The safety of you and your family should be priority, but if time allows, shut off your heating and cooling system and cover the outdoor equipment with a tarp.
+Be sure to remove the tarp and any debris before you turn your equipment back on following a storm.

 When the storm has passed, be sure the system is safe before starting it back up.
 First, confirm there are no signs of damage and clean any debris from around the equipment.
 Call Strogen's Service Experts for an equipment inspection if there is any damage or flooding to the equipment.
 Once you’ve had the equipment inspected by a professional, turn the HVAC system back on ASAP to help dry the home and prevent mold from getting into the equipment or ductwork.

 If your equipment has suffered any damage, check out these tips on what to do if your equipment suffers damage and then call Strogen's Service Experts and learn about our membership plans to help keep your HVAC system in working order all year long.